-Periodontal or gum disease is an infection of the tissues that surround and support your teeth.
-It is a leading cause of tooth loss in Canadian adults.
-Good oral hygiene and regular dental examinations are essential in prevention and early detection of gum disease – which sometimes developing without any warning signs.
-The inflammation and infection of gums, ligaments, bone, and other tissues surrounding the teeth.
+Periodontal or gum disease is an infection of the tissues that surround and support your teeth, including inflammation and infection of gums, ligaments, and bone.
+It is a leading cause of tooth loss in Canadian adults, and studies indicate that at least 75% of North Americans over age 35 have some form of periodontal disease.
 Gingivitis (gums disease) and periodontitis (gums and bone disease) are the two main forms of periodontal disease.